clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 controller node.
 You can use the same location where you will be storing your controller binary (``ciao-controller``).

-You'll also need to pull that controller certificate into system CA trust.
-The specifics of how to do this vary by Linux distribution (eg: ``update-ca-certificates``, ``update-ca-trust``, and ``trust`` are examples of tools for this purpose on Ubuntu*, Fedora* and Clear Linux respectively).
+You'll also need to pull that certificate into your browser as noted below in the `Starting a workload` section.

 Keystone node
 -------------